slonkazoid/pa-ffmpeg-scripts/README.md

 Most important one, creates a virtual sink for you to fiddle with.

+#### echo.sh

+Runs ffplay with the correct arguments to hear the sink.

 #### speak.sh

-Basic espeak wrapper, with my favorite config included.
-Also spanws ffplay (a bit laggy) to echo back audio.
+~~Basic espeak wrapper, with my favorite config included.
+Also spanws ffplay (a bit laggy) to echo back audio.~~ Basic espeak wrapper.

 #### speak.py